ambiot-llc/react-mui-multiple-datepicker/README.md

 ## Contributing

-I don't enough time to maintain this library, so pull requests will be greatly appreciated!
+I don't have enough time to maintain this library, so pull requests will be greatly appreciated!

 1. Clone the repository: `git clone https://github.com/randex/material-ui-multiple-dates-picker.git`
 2. Get inside the folder: `cd material-ui-multiple-dates-picker`